 Black Friday is nearly upon us.
-In 2019, U.S. shoppers spent a record $7.4 billion on this popular shopping day.
-Combined with Cyber Monday and Super Saturday, which bring businesses even more revenue, consumer holiday spending is expected to skyrocket in 2020.
+On this popular shopping day in 2021, U.S. shoppers spent $6.6 billion, an increase of 29.8% over 2020.
+Combined with Cyber Monday and Super Saturday, which bring businesses even more revenue, consumer holiday spending is expected to skyrocket in 2022.

-Global Fashion Exchange (GFX), Fashion Revolution and other organizations strive to disrupt the Black Friday waste cycle through “digital protests” that rely on shareable social media assets, such as the image below, to advocate against overconsumption.
+Encouraging shoppers to spend time outside instead of shopping, outdoor retailer REI closes its stores on Black Friday and Patagonia no longer runs Black Friday sales on its website, urging shoppers to buy less.
+Similarly, organizations like Fashion Revolution strive to disrupt the Black Friday waste cycle through “digital protests” that rely on shareable social media assets, such as the image below, to advocate against overconsumption.

 You can help by spreading the word online, approaching your holiday shopping more sustainably, or finding an alternate way to give this holiday season.